Bring 'Em Back Alive (film): Radio series

 Bring 'Em Back Alive was also the title of a radio series that aired on NBC October 30 – December 18, 1932, as promotion for the feature film.
 Buck described his adventures to sponsor Alfred Carlton Gilbert, manufacturer of the Erector Set, during the 15-minute program.
 Bring 'Em Back Alive was revived on the NBC Blue Network and NBC Red Network July 16 – November 16, 1934.

+In popular culture

+In a 1973 episode of Adam-12, entitled “The Capture,” reference is made to this film, and specifically Frank Buck, as officers Malloy and Reed rescue a man in a diabetic coma who is guarded by a Dobermann.

+The promotional poster for the movie was used by Tiger Army in 1999 as album art for their debut self-titled release.